Decision Guide

 Tokenized gold like PAXG and XAUT tracks the gold price and is backed by physical bars in vaults.
 In that sense, your portfolio value moves with gold.
 But price exposure is not the same as ownership structure.

-With physical gold, you own the metal.
-No counterparty can freeze, dilute, or restrict your access.
+With directly held physical gold, access is not controlled by a token issuer, but authenticity, storage, insurance, theft, and resale still create risks.
 With tokenized gold, you own a claim on gold held by a third party — the issuer (Paxos for PAXG, Tether for XAUT).
 Your real risk is not "will gold go up" but rather:

 • Issuer risk — Can the issuer freeze or blacklist your tokens?